munizart/idle-comp/README.md

 console.log('end of file')
 ```

-When this example is ran, we got the pritings
+When this example is ran, we got the printings
 ```
 First me
 Than me